User guide#

 Hello, world!#

-Download the bell_measure.py example file (Save Page As…)
+Download the bell_measure.py example file (Save Page As…).

-Install Qiskit on IQM as instructed below (feel free to skip the import statement)
+Install Qiskit on IQM as instructed below.

 Install Cortex CLI and log in as instructed in the documentation

-Set the environment variable as instructed by Cortex CLI after logging in
+Set the environment variable as instructed by Cortex CLI after logging in.

 Run